alkem-io/client-web/src/domain/templates/_new/readme.md

   - In the query we retrieve `defaultTagset`, on update is turned into `tagsets` to send it as an UpdateTagsetInput, and on Create is sent as just `tags` at the parent level

 - Avoid any casting or any ts-ignore, try to keep the types consistent!!
 Apart from the mappings file there shouldn't be any need for castings.

+- List of places where templeates are used:

+- List the things that remain undone

+- leave the borders

+Ask Neil
+- Why don't we make more similar Update and CreateInputs
+- UpdateTagset ID in uppercase
+-communityGuidelinesID: String

+A few comments for bobby
+- ugly stuff in mappings